kirbonn/ComickcsvtoMALxml-nodejs/README.md

 # ComickcsvtoMALxml-nodejs
-Converts a Comick csv file to a MAL/Anilist supported xml fileusing node.js!!!!
+Converts a Comick csv file to a MAL/Anilist supported xml file using node.js!!!!